islandryu/formx/README.md

 `effect` function is called every time one of the fields in `deps` updates.
 You can do mutations here.
 You get `setValue` and `setError` in the second argument (`form`)

+### Transform

+`transform` function is used to transform the values you get on submit.
+In your onSubmit function you'll get originalValues and transformedValues as arguments.

 ## Why?

 Big forms (30+ fields) are hard to maintain.